AlvaroAltamiranoM/Walmart_Consumer_Price_Index/README.md

 # About
-This Python-Selenium code crawls through Walmart's grocery store items and download their name, price, weight, and discount information if available.
+This Python-Selenium code crawls through Walmart's grocery store items and downloads their name, price, weight, and discount information if available.

 ### Read more in this blog: